ydesta3/StalkFinance/README.md

 - [X] User can use a tab bar to surface  stock, crypto, and chat views.
 - [X] User can view stock prices as a preview in a timeline feed
 - [X] User can view crypto prices as a preview in a timeline feed
-- [] User can pull to refresh either crypto/stock timeline to get updated prices
+- [X] User can pull to refresh either crypto/stock timeline to get updated prices
-- [] Implements a fade in  animation when allowing user to tap a stock cell to view stock details, trading volume, analysis, and insights
+- [X] Implements a fade in  animation when allowing user to tap a stock cell to view stock details, trading volume, analysis, and insights
-- [] Implements a fade in  animation when allowing user to tap a crypto cell to view crypto details such as trading volume, analysis, and insights
+- [X] Implements a fade in  animation when allowing user to tap a crypto cell to view crypto details such as trading volume, analysis, and insights
+- Users can see a personalized news feed in the respective tab with at least three articles.
-- [] Users can create a chat room with a custom title
+- Users can create a chat room with a custom title
-- [] Users can post a chat to a chat room
+- Users can post a chat to a chat room
-- [] Users can see existing public chat rooms
+- Users can see existing public chat rooms
-- [] Users can double tap on a chat to like, increasing the like count
+- Users can double tap on a chat to like, increasing the like count
-- [] Users can share a particular stock/crypto detail page to a desired room thread as a post
+- Users can share a particular stock/crypto detail page to a desired room thread as a post
-- [] Users can click on links that appear in chats
+- Users can click on links that appear in chats
-- [] Incorporates at least one external library to add visual polish
+- Incorporates at least one external library to add visual polish

 ### **Optional Nice-to-have Stories**